-Ibrahim et al. (2013) pointed out that integrating GIS with the tools of the RS are potential tools to plan the sustainable land use.
-Moreover, Sayed and Khalafalla (2021) mentioned that GIS tools such as geostatistical analysis are crucial for evaluation capability and suitability of agricultural land.
-Practically, assessing land suitability or capability requires several data layers such as soil, climatic, social and environmental parameters of a specific land use.
+Ibrahim et al. (2013) pointed out that integrating GIS with the tools of the RS are potential tools to plan sustainable land use.
+Moreover, Sayed and Khalafalla (2021) mentioned that GIS tools such as geostatistical analysis are crucial for the evaluation capability and suitability of agricultural land. and social assessing land suitability or capability requires several data layers such as soil, climatic, social, and environmental parameters of specific land use.
 Land suitability evaluation (LSE) includes questions of (where, why and when) the crops grow (Sekiyama and Nagashima 2019).
-To answer these questions, many different methods of land suitability analysis are followed.
-That meant, there is no universal or a standard methodology or a protocol for this process.
+To answer these questions, many different land suitability analysis methods are followed.
+That meant there was no universal or standard methodology or protocol for this process.
 The main output of the process of land suitability analysis is to judge the land (Suitable or unsuitable) for specific use.
-With these data, possibility to answer questions (when and why) will be there.
-Using these outputs, land suitability mapping using different spatial variability distribution and geostatistical analysis can be used to answer the question (where) depending on spatial and soil attributes (Mugiyo et al., 2021).
-Because of big data included in the evaluation, Multi-Criteria Evaluation (MCE) is used.
+With this data, the possibility to answer questions (when and why) will be there.
+Using these outputs, land suitability mapping using different spatial variability distributions and geostatistical analysis can be used to answer the question (where) depending on spatial and soil attributes (Mugiyo et al., 2021).
+Because big data is included in the evaluation, a multi-criteria evaluation (MCE) is used.
 Therefore, Geographical Information Systems (GIS) found to be an effective approach for land evaluation.
-It is capable to investigate multiple geospatial data.
-Moreover, integration of remote sensing, GIS, and machine learning techniques could enhance the accuracy and the predictability of land evaluations’ outputs.
-Decision-makers must have a sufficient knowledge about land evaluation used techniques whereas many factors should be included in the applied criteria.
-Not only soil attributes are used, but also climate data as well as socio-economic factors should be included in the criteria of land evaluation (Atoyebi et al., 2017).
+It is capable of investigating multiple geospatial data.
+Moreover, the integration of remote sensing, GIS, and machine learning techniques could enhance the accuracy and the predictability of land evaluations’ outputs.
+Decision-makers must have sufficient knowledge about land evaluation techniques, and many factors should be included in the applied criteria.
+Not only soil attributes are used, but also climate data, as well as socio-economic factors, should be included in the criteria of land evaluation (Atoyebi et al., 2017).

 Soil surveying, sampling and analysis

-For such projects of agricultural land evaluation, huge number of soil samples should be collected and analyzed.
+For such projects of agricultural land evaluation, a huge number of soil samples should be collected and analyzed.
 In addition, a lot of effort is given for surveying and data collection.
-Therefore, fast and accurate technique should be found to be as an alternative for the conventional methods of soil surveying, sampling and analysis.
-For that, GIS is a cost-effective tool savings labor and analysis costs by about 75%.
+Therefore, a fast and accurate technique should be found to be an alternative to the conventional methods of soil surveying, sampling, and analysis.
+For that, GIS is a cost-effective tool that savings labor and analysis costs by about 75%.
 Routine methods are not able to get spatial data for all studied locations, but GIS is helpful for providing this data.
-GIS products such as mapping of soil properties as well as the land situation and classification of capability and suitability are considered as greatly assist for decision makers.
-These outputs can be easily shared among different teams, work-groups, departments, organizations, and all people.
-The main importance of GIS is visualizing the outputs in a larger geographic scale without extra cost.
+GIS products such as mapping of soil properties as well as the land situation and classification of capability and suitability are considered as greatly assist decision-makers.
+These outputs can be easily shared among different teams, work groups, departments, organizations, and all people.
+The main importance of GIS is visualizing the outputs on a larger geographic scale without extra cost.
 Furthermore, the integration of soil attributes, spatial data, machine learning algorithms, GIS and remote sensing is very necessary for getting an accurate situation for un-surveyed locations.

 Soil and crop applications

-Using GIS tools depend on the spatial data and target attributes.
-GIS is used in agricultural studies for detecting nutrient which can help in site specific nutrient management, reduce the cost of fertilization as well as increase nutrient use efficiency (Shanmugapriya et al., 2019).
+Using GIS tools depends on the spatial data and target attributes.
+GIS is used in agricultural studies for detecting nutrients, which can help in site-specific nutrient management, reduce the cost of fertilization as well as increase nutrient use efficiency (Shanmugapriya et al., 2019).
 By application of some useful models such as NDVI integrated with remotely sensed data, Buttar et al. (2017) could map the healthy and non-healthy grown plants using GIS tools.
 Remote sensing and GIS tools of soil and crop can be an attractive alternative to the traditional methods of field scouting because of the capability of covering large areas rapidly and repeatedly providing spatial and temporal information necessary for sustainable soil and crop management (Basso et al., 2004).